tagup/ops-challenges/devops-coding/README.md

-# Tagup DevOps Coding challenge
+# Tagup DevOps & Data Pipeline Technical Challenge

 Thanks for your interest in joining our team!
 This challenge is a simple test for us to evaluate your technical abilities.